CloudSecurityAlliance/gsd-project/postmortems/Use of CVE to differentiate text.md

-# Use of CVE to differentiate text
+# Use of CVE ID to differentiate text describing CVE ID

 A lot of CVE text descriptions (especially from Microsoft) are now largely devoid of information, so much so that they must list other CVE ID's in order to differentiate the ID's: